-The solid black line in each panel of Fig. 1 shows the build up of ρ in the simulation.
-The log scale used in the upper panel emphasizes the rapid fractional increase at high redshift.
-There is a rapid growth in ρ from the early Universe until 8 Gyr ago, around redshift 1, by which point 70 per cent of the present-day stellar mass has formed.
-The remaining 30 per cent forms in the 8 Gyr, from redshift 1 to 0.
-We find that 50 per cent of the present-day stellar mass was in place 9.75 Gyr ago, by redshift 1.6.
+The solid black line in each panel of Figure 1 shows the build up of ρ in the simulation.
+The log scale used in the upper panel emphasises the rapid fractional increase at high redshift.
+There is a rapid growth in ρ from the early universe until 8 Gyr ago, around redshift 1, by which point 70% of the present day stellar mass has formed.
+The remaining 30% forms in the 8 Gyr, from redshift 1 to 0.
+We find that 50% of the present day stellar mass was in place 9.75 Gyr ago, by redshift 1.6.

 The simulation is in good agreement with the observed growth of stellar mass across the whole of cosmic time, falling within the error bars of the observational data sets.
-We find that 3.5 per cent of the baryons are in stars at redshift zero, which is close to the values of 3.5 and 4 per cent reported by Li & White (2009) and Baldry et al. (2012), respectively.
+We find that 3.5% of the baryons are in stars at redshift zero, which is close to the values of 3.5% and 4% reported by Li & White (2009) and Baldry et al. (2012), respectively.

-However, it should be noted that observed stellar mass densities are determined by integrating the GSMF, thereby excluding stellar mass associated with ICL.
-To carry out a fairer comparison, we apply a 3D 30 pkpc aperture to the simulated galaxies to mimic a 2D Petrosian aperture, as applied to many observations (see Section 2.3
+However, it should be noted that observed stellar mass densities are determined by integrating the GSMF, thereby excluding stellar mass associated with intra-cluster light (ICL).
+To carry out a fairer comparison, we apply a 3D 30 pkpc aperture to the simulated galaxies to mimic a 2D Petrosian aperture, as applied to many observations (see Section 2.3 and S15).
+The aperture masses more accurately represent the stellar light that can be detected in observations.
+The result of the aperture correction is shown as a solid blue line in both panels 4.